-The College recognizes its obligation to provide The Yuba Community College District does not overall program accessibility throughout the College for discriminate on the basis of race, color, national origin, sex handicapped persons.
-Contact the Section 504 Coordinator (gender), physical and mental disability, age, sexual to obtain information as to the existence and location of orientation, religion, medical condition, ancestry, or marital services, activities, and facilities that are accessible to and status in any of its policies, procedures, or practices, nor usable by handicapped persons.
-Inquiries regarding Federal does it tolerate sexual harassment, in compliance with the laws and regulations about nondiscrimination in education Americans with Disabilities Act of 1991, Title VI of the Civil or the District's compliance with those provisions may also Rights Act of 1964 (pertaining to race, color, and national be directed to the Office for Civil Rights, San Francisco Office, origin), Title IX of the Education Amendments of 1972 U.S. Department of Education, 50 United Nations Plaza,
+The College recognizes its obligation to provide overall program accessibility throughout the College for handicapped persons.
+Contact the Section 504 Coordinator to obtain information as to the existence and location of services, activities, and facilities that are accessible to and usable by handicapped persons.
+Inquiries regarding Federal laws and regulations about nondiscrimination in education or the District's compliance with those provisions may also be directed to the Office for Civil Rights, San Francisco Office, U.S. Department of Education, 50 United Nations Plaza, Room 239, San Francisco, CA 94102-4102.

-The Yuba Community College District Board of of 1975 (pertaining to age).
-This nondiscrimination policy Trustees has adopted a Diversity Policy, BP 1300, which covers admission and access to, and treatment and includes the following; a Definition of Diversity, a Diversity employment in, the College's programs and activities, Statement, Principles of Community and a Diversity including vocational education.
-Inquiries regarding the Framework for Institutional Transformation and Cultural
+The Yuba Community College District Board of Trustees has adopted a Diversity Policy, BP 1300, which includes the following; a Definition of Diversity, a Diversity Statement, Principles of Community and a Diversity Framework for Institutional Transformation and Cultural Competency.